 A "student in good standing" is a student who meets the school behavior guidelines and exhibits appropriate conduct.
 To participate or attend activities outside of the regular school day, students must be in good standing.
 The decision regarding a student's standing in the school will be left to the discretion of the administration.
-Examples of a student not in good standing might include, but are not limited to the following: students not making a legitimate effort in the classroom to meet academic progress, students serving a suspension, students failing to serve assigned detention time, etc.
+Examples of a student not in good standing might include, but are not limited to the following: students not making a legitimate effort in the classroom to meet academic progress, students serving a suspension, students failing to serve assigned detention time, etc. GRADING SCALE

-GRADING SCALE

 All teachers are expected to utilize the district approved grading scale.
-The percentage scale used is the following: A = 90 - 100, B = 80 - 89, C = 70 - 79, D = 60 - 69, F = Below 60

-HIGH SCHOOL GRADUATION REQUIREMENTS
+The percentage scale used is the following: A = 90 - 100, B = 80 - 89, C = 70 - 79, D = 60 - 69, F = Below 60 HIGH SCHOOL GRADUATION REQUIREMENTS (Class of 2028)

 A student shall be eligible for graduation from grade twelve upon completion of 25 total credits.
-17 of these credits are required courses (listed below) and the remaining 8 credits are courses chosen from the student's Individual Plan of Study (IPS).
+17.5 of these credits are required courses (listed below) and the remaining 7.5 credits are courses chosen from the student's Individual Plan of Study (IPS).
+Communications (4)

-Communications

-3.5 - English Language Arts

-0.5 - Communications (with 11th grade ELA)
+3.5 - English Language Arts 0.5 - Communications (with 11th grade ELA)

-Society and Humanities
+- Society and Humanities (4)

-3 - History & Government
+- 3 History & Government

-1 - Fine Arts
+- 1 Fine Arts STEM (7)

-STEM

-3 - Math
+- 3 Math

-3 - Science

-1 - STEM elective

-Employability and Life Skills

-0.5 - Physical Education

-0.5 - Health
+- 3 -Science

-1 - Financial Literacy
+- 1 STEM elective Employability and Life Skills (2.5) 0.5 - Physical Education 0.5 - Health 1 - Computer Applications - 1 Financial Literacy